Florida’s oldest inland town with rich history

 These cookies help social media sites understand your likes and dislikes so they can show you more relevant content.
 They also make it easier to share contents from other websites such as ours to your social media profiles.

 Cuscowilla Nature and Retreat Center is open to the public to enjoy walking trails, picnic areas, 18-hole disc golf course, sport courts and open space.
 Cuscowilla Nature and Retreat Center is available for rentals including overnight cabin stays, primitive camping, archery, pavilion, lodge, grounds, and indoor meeting space.
-For more information on availability, or for a quote, please email Cuscowilla@alachuacounty.us or call (352)538-0076.

-For weddings, anniversaries, celebrations of ife, family reunions, baby and bridal showers, and retirement parties, Cuscowilla’s Lodge is a perfect setting for making memories.
+For weddings, anniversaries, celebrations of life, family reunions, baby and bridal showers, and retirement parties, Cuscowilla’s Lodge is a perfect setting for making memories.
 The grounds provide a stunning natural backdrop for professional events — from inspiring outdoor meetings to corporate retreats, relaxing hikes, and team-building opportunities.

 The Olympic size swimming pool is open to the public on weekends Memorial Day through Labor Day from 10 a.m. – 5 p.m. (weather permitting).
 Day passes are available for $5.
 Alachua County residents can purchase a $25 season pass.
 Passes can be purchased onsite or online by clicking “Register & Reserve” and then “Pool Pass”, under the Memberships tab.
 For cash payments, please bring exact change.